FOR ALL ROYAL FANS AND STYLE LOVERS

 Extravagance paired with discipline

 Lady Pamela’s parents, Lord and Lady Mountbatten, led an extravagant life and an open marriage.
-At the same time, service to England and to numerous charities was a matter of course for both of them.
+Service to England and voluntary work for numerous charities was a matter of course for them both.

 Lord Mountbatten, an admiral in the British Navy, died in an IRA assassination attempt.
 The terrorist organization had planted explosives on his private boat, on which he went fishing on the Irish Sea on a bright late summer’s day accompanied by some of his grandchildren.
-Lady Pamela’s mother died in the jungles of Borneo while working for St. John’s Ambulance.
+Lady Pamela’s mother died in the jungles of Borneo while working for the aid organization St. Johns Ambulance.

 Diary